Xordas/base-vm/README.md

 https://github.com/jun-ro/Chromebook-VM
 https://github.com/fowntain/base-vm
 - Initial idea and tutorial
-I expanded on this tutorial and added extra things to both of them
+I expanded on this tutorial and added extra things to both of them.

 # Bonus: